 known for its league-dominating heyday with Hall of Fame quarterback

-John Elway (who now owns two acclaimed Mile High City restaurants), but
+John Elway (who now owns four acclaimed Mile High City restaurants), but

 The Denver Nuggets